 Although the EcoSport's styling has always been inoffensive, the more grown-up and overtly-SUV styling cues are welcome.

-The first thing you may notice is that the latest iteration of the EcoSport features a new look; we think its exterior execution is bolder and more assertive than that of the current iteration.
+The first thing you may notice is that the latest iteration of the EcoSport features a new look; we think its exterior execution is bolder and more assertive than the previous iteration.

 Ford has incorporated styling cues from its larger Kuga family SUV: the front-end is now dominated by a large trapezoidal grille and flanked by angular headlights with integrated LED daytime running lights.
 The rear features a revised bumper and tail light clusters.

-Local versions of the EcoSport will feature the characteristic spare-wheel-on-the-tailgate look, unlike this European-spec example.
+Local versions of the EcoSport feature the characteristic spare-wheel-on-the-tailgate look.

-Ford has introduced major improvements to the EcoSport’s interior, which draws inspiration from the all-new Fiesta (also due in SA in Q2 of 2018); the biggest revision is that the plastic-dominated, somewhat clumsy interior of the current EcoSport has been replaced.
+Ford has introduced major improvements to the EcoSport’s interior, which draws inspiration from the all-new Fiesta which was also recently launched in South Africa.
+The biggest revision is that the plastic-dominated, somewhat clumsy interior of the outgoing EcoSport has been replaced.

 To put it plainly: the interior overhaul is a breath of fresh air for the EcoSport.
 The soft-touch dashboard and newly designed fascia (with far fewer buttons than before) contribute to a cleaner, neater look overall and comfort has been enhanced with newly designed seats which are wrapped in leather if you opt for the Titanium derivatives.

 Ford's top-selling compact family car now sports a much more modern interior, replete with a raft of connectivity features.

-Perhaps the most significant improvement to the EcoSport’s interior is the inclusion of SYNC3 on Trend and Titanium (with navigation) derivatives, which is accessed via a new 8-inch colour touchscreen mounted on the dashboard in high-spec derivatives.
-A 6.5-inch touchscreen will also be offered on mid-grade derivatives while a simpler 4.2-inch screen will be offered on base models.
+Perhaps the most significant improvement to the EcoSport’s interior is the inclusion of SYNC3 on Trend and Titanium (with navigation) derivatives, which is accessed via a new 8-inch colour touchscreen mounted on the dashboard (Titanium).
+A 6.5-inch touchscreen is offered on mid-grade Trend derivatives while a simpler 4.2-inch screen with first-generation SYNC will be offered on base models

 The luggage bay capacity has also improved with a height-adjustable floor that increases space to 334 litres.
 The floor is made from recycled material with honeycomb construction that can withstand weight up to 300 kg.
 With the 60/40 rear seats folded down, space increases to a useful 1 238 litres.

-At this stage, only 2 engines are expected to power the EcoSport in South Africa.
-A 3-cylinder 1.0-litre Ecoboost petrol engine with 92 kW/170 Nm of torque will be available to South African buyers.
-Average fuel consumption is claimed at 5.8 L/100 km.
+A total of 2 engines power the EcoSport in South Africa.
+A 3-cylinder 1.0-litre Ecoboost petrol engine with 92 kW/170 Nm of torque is available with a fuel consumption claimed at 5.8 L/100 km.
 In Trend and Titanium trim, buyers can choose between a 6-speed manual or a 6-speed automatic transmission.